Skip to main content

 The work performed in HELD can be grouped around the three blocks: i) improved synthetic and processing methods, ii) application of these methods to the design and development of highly luminescent perovskites and iii) development of planar LEDs, solar cells and lasing devices using the highly emissive perovskite films.

-Solvent free preparation of perovskite films is advantageous, as no harmful solvents are needed and it is easy to control the film thickness.
-Multiple source sublimation of perovskite precursors is the method that is used extensively in this project, however, not all perovskite precursors have a constant sublimation behaviour which is needed to reproducibly prepare the perovskites.
-This limits the design freedom of the perovskite composition as only a certain number of precursors lead to reproducible perovskite films.
-Therefore, the first achievement in HELD has been the development of a sublimation method that allows for a much wider range of perovskite precursors to be used.
-With this achievement, we are able to expand the type of perovskite compositions that can be deposited into thin films.
-Now that more perovskite precursors are accessible for use in multiple source sublimation it is important to have a method that enables a fast screening of the perovskite thin film properties.
-For this we have developed a combinatorial approach to perovskite film growth, such that in a single sublimation run, a wide range of perovskite compositions are obtained depending on the substrate position with respect to the sublimation sources.
+Vacuum based preparation of perovskite films is advantageous, as no harmful solvents are needed and it is easy to control the film thickness.
+However, not all perovskite precursors have a constant sublimation behaviour which is needed to reproducibly prepare the perovskites.
+The first achievement in HELD has been the development of a sublimation method that allows for a much wider range of perovskite precursors to be used allowing to expand the type of perovskite compositions that can be vacuum deposited.
+The second achievement is a combinatorial approach to perovskite film growth, such that in a single sublimation run, a wide range of perovskite compositions are obtained depending on the substrate position with respect to the sublimation sources.

 A large number of compositions were evaluated, allowing to identify promising low-, intermediate- and wide- bandgap perovskites with high photoluminescence quantum yield.
-At the edge of the perovskite crystal grain the perovskite crystal structure ends, which unavoidably leads to different chemical entities along the crystal edge.
-By introducing suitable cations, it is possible to ensure that all crystal edges have the same chemical structure.
-This process is generally referred to as passivation.
+At the edge of the perovskite crystal grain the perovskite crystal structure ends, which unavoidably leads to different chemical entities.
+By introducing suitable cations, it is possible to ensure that most crystal edges have the same chemical structure.
 In one very successful approach we developed perovskite nanoparticles that were passivated with guanidinium bromide.
-Once deposited in thin films these passivated nanoparticles led to aphotoluminescence efficiency above 90 %.
+Once deposited in thin films these passivated nanoparticles led to a photoluminescence efficiency above 90 % and integrated into LEDs lead to 23 % external quantum efficiency (a world record at the time of publication).

 Using sequential vacuum deposition, we were able to prepare heterostructures consisting of repeating perovskite-organic semiconductor stacks.
 In these structures amplified spontaneous emission was observed under optical excitation, which is a first important step towards the goal of lasing devices.